-On Wednesday, October 14, 2015, Indiana University President Michael A. McRobbie presided over dedication ceremonies for the Global and International Studies Building, home to the School of Global and International Studies and several internationally-focused departments and programs in the College of Arts and Sciences, the School of Education, and Overseas Study.
+On Wednesday, October 14, 2015, Indiana University President Michael A. McRobbie presided over dedication ceremonies for the Global and International Studies Building, home to the School of Global and International Studies and several internationally-focused departments and programs in the College of Arts and Sciences.
 An overflow crowd attended the event in the building’s auditorium.

 The full video of the building dedication ceremony is available here.

 “Our goal is to create a truly global research and educational environment where specialists in one part of the world might work side by side with scholars focusing on another part of the world, exploring common problems from diverse perspectives.”